ofurkanuygur/ReinmannSeriesSums/README.md

 # ReinmannSeriesSums

 3. Find the intervals to be used in the reinmann sum of the coefficients of an equation and how many intervals the intervals will be divided into.
-A program that will find the result of reinman sum .
+A program that will find the result of reinman sum (win32 console app).